My best friend made a terrible mistake last week.

 You can do it.
 Just like Rose, you are beautiful postpartum.
 Use these tips to rock a swimsuit this summer and don’t you dare stay inside.
 You are beautiful!

 Be sure to join our newsletter for more tips for real moms.P.S.
 Are you looking for extra side income?
-I make over $85,000 a year blogging part-time—check out this easy step-by-step tutorial on how start a blog (no tech knowledge required).
+I make full-time income blogging part-time—check out this easy step-by-step tutorial on how start a blog (no tech knowledge required).